maimbeeb/OnlineExam/README.md

 	1) Manual Tests

-		The feature details provided in the FEATURES section is tested Manually.
+		The Successful and Failure scenario provided in FEATURES section is tested Manually.

 	2) Responsiveness Testing